 Choose your team wisely

 This experience is not a ride, it is a physical endeavor.
 There are no electric motors or gasoline engines to help you across the route.
 It is up to your chosen team to propel your handcar over the route.
 When choosing your team you will want to consider the physical capability and limitation of your team members.
 You are required to have a minimum of two participants and up to four.
-For each passive participant there should be a strong participant to pick up the slack.
-Our experience is most people complete the tour without issue.
-We have a lot of families participate in our tours and they do well.
-The participants that have trouble are those that are not accustom to physical activity.
+Those that are not physically active will consider the experience strenuous.
+If you live a sedentary lifestyle then this will be difficult for you.

 About the route

 The Monterey Branch Line is a unique piece of surviving California railroad.
 The tour begins in Marina on the oldest portion of the branch line dating back to 1879.
 While the tour is six miles long, there is approximately 1 mile of hills where you will work your arms and legs hard.
 At the top of the hill the route loops around to itself with a sweeping spectacular view of Monterey Bay.
 We take a break at the top and we’ll take your picture for you before heading down.
 The return trip is entirely downhill and we are told it is the most exhilarating part of the tour.

 Our Amazing Handcar Fleet

 We build our handcars at our specialized shop in Santa Clarita, California.
 If you want to see how we cast our bronze plaques that adorn the handcars, or are curious as to how fabricate our wood centered wheels visit our site news page for some fascinating videos.
 Over 400 hours goes into fabricating each handcar!

 Visit our reservation system and Book your handcar today